top of page

 Ready meals

-Salty snacks, sweets with preservatives and artificial colourings
+Salty snacks, sweets with preservatives, and artificial colourings

 Most citrus fruits – lemon, lime, oranges…